 Figure \ref{fig:datosrealesarg} displays the estimated curves, together with the observed $CFR_F(t)$.
 First, observe that both $CFR_G(t)$ and $CFR(t)$ do a much better job than the usual $CFR_N(t)$ at estimating $cfr(t)$, since they are both much closer to $CFR_F(t)$.
 Second, we remark that $CFR_G(t)$ is nearer to $CFR_F(t)$ until around day $110$ but soon after that day, the biased nature of $CFR_G(t)$ becomes apparent.
-Our simulations (unreported here) show that $CFR_G(t)$ has less variability than $CFR(t)$.
+Other simulations (unreported here) show that $CFR_G(t)$ has less variability than $CFR(t)$.
 However, since for both estimators the variance converges to zero as the number of observations goes to infinity, the weight of the variance in the bias-variance trade off gets smaller and smaller as the number of cases rises.
-By day 150 approximately, we begin to see clearly that $CFR_G(t)$ is biased and converges to a different value, not the $cfr(t)$ we are trying to estimate. {Finally we would like to remark that the most realistic thing to do would have been to use the data base reported on day $t$ to compute the estimators, for each $t$ in the analysis, instead of using the data base of April 4th for all the estimations.
-This was not possible because we did not have all the data bases from june to december of 2020.
-However, we had access to some data bases from june 2020 and we observed (in estimations not reported here) that the estimators did not work as well as those we report here.
-The reason is the problem of delays in entering data, \textsl{i.e.}, many people who was already a confirmed case and a dead case by day $t$, only appear in the data base of day $t$ as a confirmed case, but not as a dead case, whereas if we take a posterior data base (say, a two month later data base), these people appear correctly as diagnosed and dead by day $t$.
-This problem of delays in entering the data may be dealt with nowcasting techniques, see for example \cite{bastos2019modelling}.
-This may be subject of further work.}
+By approximately day $150$, it becomes evident that $CFR_G(t)$ exhibits bias and converges to a value different from the intended estimation of $cfr(t)$. {Finally, it is noteworthy that the most realistic approach would have been to utilize the database reported on day $t$ for computing the estimators at each $t$ in the analysis, instead of employing the April 4th database for all estimations.
+Unfortunately, this was not feasible due to the unavailability of all databases from June to December 2020.
+However, we did have access to some databases from June 2020 and observed (in estimations not reported here) that the estimators did not perform as well as those reported in this study.
+The issue arose from delays in entering data, i.e., many individuals who were confirmed and deceased by day $t$ only appeared in the database for day $t$ as confirmed cases but not as deceased cases.
+Conversely, in a subsequent database (for instance, one from two months later), these individuals appeared correctly as diagnosed and deceased by day $t$.
+Addressing this data entry delay problem may involve the application of nowcasting techniques, as discussed in \cite{bastos2019modelling}.